-Principal utilizes to respond to queries for the Permitted Purposes indicated above through Carequality.
+utilizes to respond to queries for the Permitted Purposes indicated above through Carequality.
 Principal MUST notify its Implementer immediately in the event this Attestation is no longer accurate or complete.

-For purposes of this Initiator Only Attestation, Designated Record Set has the meaning

-assigned to that term in 45 CFR §164.501 but applies to a Principal regardless of whether the Principal is a Covered Entity.
+For purposes of this Initiator Only Attestation, Designated Record Set has the meaning assigned to that term in 45 CFR §164.501 but applies to a Principal regardless of whether the Principal is a Covered Entity.

-□ Initiator Only Attestation 4.
-Downstream Delegate .
-By checking the box below for Downstream Delegates, the Principal is authorizing the Delegate named in this Form to appoint its own Delegate (a "Downstream Delegate") to play the role of an Initiator and, unless indicated in the Initiator Only Attestation, Responder in transactions via Carequality for or on behalf of the Principal for the Permitted Purposes identified above. □ Downstream Delegate is authorized.
+- □ Initiator Only Attestation

+- 4. Downstream Delegate.
+By checking the box below for Downstream Delegates, the Principal is authorizing the Delegate named in this Form to appoint its own Delegate (a "Downstream Delegate") to play the role of an Initiator and, unless indicated in the Initiator Only Attestation, Responder in transactions via Carequality for or on behalf of the Principal for the Permitted Purposes identified above.

+- Downstream Delegate is authorized.

 Signed by the Principal's Authorized Individual:

-Signature:

-Name:

-Title:

-Date:

 (Optional) Signed by the Principal's Authorized Individual:

-Signature:

-Name:

-Title:

-Date:

 3.7.4.
+Delegation Notice Form - First Tier Delegate to Downstream Delegate

+Principal's Name:

+Principal's Implementer:

+First Tier Delegate Name:

+First Tier Delegate Implementer:

+Downstream Delegate Entity Name:

+Downstream Delegate Entity's Implementer:

+Downstream Delegate's OID:

-Delegation Notice Form - First Tier Delegate to Downstream Delegate Principal's Name: Principal's Implementer: First Tier Delegate Name: First Tier Delegate Implementer: Downstream Delegate Entity Name: Downstream Delegate Entity's Implementer: Downstream Delegate's OID: 1.
-Authorized Permitted Purposes.
-First Tier Delegate authorizes the Downstream Delegate to play the role of an Initiator and Responder in transactions via Carequality for or on behalf of the Principal for the following Permitted Purposes (check all that apply): □ Treatment Payment ☐ Health Care Operations ☐ Public Health Activities ☐ Patient Request ☐ Coverage Determination ☐ Care Coordination ☐ Other Authorization-Based Disclosures Signed by the First Tier Delegate Authorized Individual: Signature: Name: Title: Date: (Optional) Signed by the First Tier Delegate Authorized Individual: Signature: Name:
+- 1. Authorized Permitted Purposes.
+First Tier Delegate authorizes the Downstream Delegate to play the role of an Initiator and, unless indicated in the Initiator Only Attestation from the Principal, Responder in transactions via Carequality for or on behalf of the Principal for the following Permitted Purposes (check all that apply):

+- □ Treatment

+- □ Payment

+- □ Health Care Operations

+- □ Public Health Activities

+- Patient Request

+- □ Coverage Determination

+- □ Care Coordination

+- □ Other Authorization-Based Disclosures

+Signed by the First Tier Delegate Authorized Individual:

+(Optional) Signed by the First Tier Delegate Authorized Individual: